 Alumni and Friends | News and Announcements

-Chuck Scott exhibit on display in Viscom Focus Gallery
+Chuck Scott exhibit on display in VisCom Focus Gallery

-The Scripps College of Communication's School of Visual Communication is celebrating what would have been the 100th birthday of one of its founders with a special exhibit in the Viscom Focus Gallery located on the first floor of Schoonover Center.
+The Scripps College of Communication's School of Visual Communication is celebrating what would have been the 100th birthday of one of its founders with a special exhibit in the VisCom Focus Gallery located on the first floor of Schoonover Center.
 In 1978, Chuck Scott, a prolific news photographer, editor and professor, co-founded the Institute of Visual Communication that became, in 1986, the School of Visual Communication.
-Scott, who passed away in 2015, would have turned 100 years old on August 18.
+Scott, who passed away in 2015, would have turned 100 years old on Aug.
+18.

 “The gallery committee thought it would be a good idea to celebrate Chuck by doing a show of his photographs, as well as a talk about how important he was to visual journalism in the industry and at Ohio University,” said Scott’s son-in-law, Professor Emeritus Terry Eiler BFA ’66, MFA ’69, who was Scott’s partner in starting the Visual Communication program at Ohio University.